 If you are bothered by the topical treatments on the fabric you can use extractor cleaning to help that along.

 With cabinets and shelving from big box stores it’s often not obvious online what exactly it is made from.
 A combination of engineered wood and solid wood, most likely.

 Kitchen cabinets are often particleboard surrounded by laminate/melamine, which blocks the offgassing of the formaldehyde inside, but edges are often exposed.
-You should find and seal raw particleboard edges with a few coats of shellac (or from Walmart if that link is down) or Safeseal.

 In better quality cabinets you will find plywood boxes (which have extremely little offgassing) and even solid wood door fronts and drawers.